Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Can I get a business loan with bad credit?

-Yes, it’s possible to get a business loan or type of business financing with poor credit — what we at Finder define as a personal credit score below 580.
-Lenders have varying credit score requirements and differing opinions on what bad credit is: Some consider anything below 670 to be bad credit.
+Yes, it’s possible to get a business loan or type of business financing with bad credit — what Experian defines as a personal credit score below 580.
+But you’ll need to show the lender a certain amount of revenue — typically between $3,000 to $15,000 a month.

-And while there are bad credit options, you may struggle to qualify for the full amount you apply for through a traditional lender.
-In fact, the Federal Reserve found that only 8% of applicants in the high credit risk category received the full amount of financing that they sought, according to its 2022 Small Business Credit Survey.
-In this survey, the federal reserve defines poor credit as 620 and lower, meaning that even some fair credit borrowers struggled to receive the amount they applied for.
+But if you have bad credit, you may not qualify for the full amount you apply for through a traditional lender.
+The Federal Reserve found that only 8% of applicants in the high credit risk category received the full amount of financing they sought, according to its 2022 Small Business Credit Survey.
+In this survey, it defined poor credit as 620 and lower.

 It’s worth noting that business financing approval rates are down overall.
-In 2019 as many as 83% of all business loan applicants received a portion of the financing they applied for — falling to 68% in 2021.
-When rates are high, bad credit borrowers are often squeezed out of the credit market.
+In 2019, as many as 83% of all business loan applicants received a portion of the financing they applied for — falling to 68% in 2021.
+When rates are high, bad credit borrowers are often squeezed out of the credit market, with low interest rate business loans reserved for higher credit borrowers.

 No doubt, the last few years have affected approval rates and funding amounts.
 But even with poor credit, there are ways to increase your approval odds — luck favors the prepared.